rtsaad/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 The approach taken to develop this project was an iterative process with empirical validation.
 The first step was to test the classical LeNet network, which achieved an accuracy of 86% on the validation test.
 After that, we extended the network with two additional convolution layers because we realized that our network was not capable to take into account more complex objects such as Traffic signs.
 With the addition of these extra layers, the accuracy for the training set reached 98% but the validation set did not reach 92%.
 Finally, we extended the network with two additional dropouts after the fully connected layers 1 and 2, which helped the network to reach 95% accuracy for the validation set in less than 10 EPOCHS.

 Even though this network has achieved 95% accuracy for the validation set, it did not perform well with the images downloaded from the Internet.
-We observed that our network was not robust enough to achieve translation invariance; our network classifies correctly only when the downloaded image are cropped at the center.
+We observed that our network was not robust enough to achieve translation invariance; our network correctly classifies only when the downloaded image are cropped at the center.
 This observation let us to extend our augmentation pipeline (see previous section about data augmentation) to also translate the images.
 As we mentioned previously, we use Tensor Flows functions to augment the data set in a random fashion and online with the training algorithm, i.e. the image is augmented only for the training and is not saved.
 We have set our augment pipeline to translate the images up to 10 pixel up/down/right/left.

 Because of the internet images and the translation augmentation, our final training algorithm takes two rounds to train the model.
 It first trains the network over the original data set for 10 EPOCHS.
 Then, it trains another 10 EPOCHS using the augment data pipeline to change the images at random, for each training.
-During this new training round, the accuracy for the validation set decays because of the image translation from data augmentation.
-We have observed that using a translation of up to 10 pixel worsens the validation accuracy but improves the prediction of the Internet images.
-Values below 10 pixels yields better accuracy for the original validation set; the value 10 for the translation was the limit we found to reach the minimum accuracy for the validation set of 93% and also able to correctly predict the images from the web.
+During this new training round, the accuracy for the validation set decays (from ~95% to ~94%) because of the image translation from data augmentation.
+We have observed that using a translation of up to 7 pixel worsens the validation accuracy but improves the prediction of the Internet images.
+Values below 7 pixels yields better accuracy for the original validation set but not for the Internet images; the parameter 7 pixel for the translation function was the limit we found to reach the minimum accuracy for the validation set of 93% and also able to correctly predict the images from the web.

 Final Results:
-* training set accuracy of   ~97%
+* training set accuracy of   ~97.7%
-* validation set accuracy of ~93%
+* validation set accuracy of ~94.4%
-* test set accuracy of       ~92%
+* test set accuracy of       ~93.0%

 The code for calculating the accuracy of the model is located in the eighth and ninth cells of the Ipython notebook.